shanep-web/shanep-web.github.io/_lessons/lesson09.md

 In this lesson, we will learn how to style our websites using Cascading Style Sheets (CSS).

-## Objectives

-By the end of this module, you will be able to:

-- Use CSS to style HTML elements.
-- Apply styles using id and class attributes.
-- Use CSS selectors to select specific HTML elements for styling.

 ## Why This Module Is Important

 CSS (Cascading Style Sheets) is a textual language for describing how a web page is styled for